 The North Carolina Youth Conservation Corps (NCYCC) is a comprehensive youth development program that uses the natural world as a platform for teaching environmental stewardship, job and life skills, leadership, community service, and personal responsibility.

-The NCYCC puts together “crews” of small groups of 8 to 10 young people who work under the close supervision of two highly trained adult leaders on high priority conservation projects.
-The crews work 7 hours a day, 5 days a week, for 4 to 7 weeks on local, state, federal, and land trust properties.
-An additional hour is budgeted each day for WoRD (Writing Reading and Discussion), an educational program focused on relevant conservation topics.
-Crews are either “roving,” in which crew members and leaders live together outdoors near the project site, or “community,” in which crew members and leaders live at home and report to their work site.
-Crew members earn minimum wage.
-Crew leaders earn slightly more.
+The NCYCC puts together crews of 8 to 10 young people who work under the close supervision of two highly trained adult leaders on high priority conservation projects.
+The crews work 7 hours a day, 5 days a week, for 4 to 7 weeks on local, state, federal, or land trust properties.
+An additional hour is budgeted each day for WoRD (Writing Reading and Discussion), an educational program focused on relevant current topics.
+Crews are either “camping,” in which crew members and leaders live together outdoors near the project site, or “commuter,” in which crew members and leaders live at home and report to their work site each workday.
+Crew members earn minimum wage, and crew leaders earn slightly more.

 The NCYCC establishes work projects with various partners across North Carolina.
 The work varies depending on the geographic location and goals of the sponsoring partner.
 Projects include trail construction and maintenance, habitat restoration, invasive species removal, building of campground facilities, planting trees, and community garden work.

 The WoRD program is a fundamental component of all NCYCC crews.
 WoRD encourages crew members and leaders to engage in thoughtful discussions about meaningful, relevant topics throughout the work week.
 Using a compilation of current articles and essays, all crews read aloud about important environmental and social issues.
 The crews discuss what they have read and write in their journals about the topic.

 Crew leaders are trained on the work they will teach crew members, including potential hazards and ways to avoid or reduce them.
 Emergency plans are created for work and camp sites.
 Crew members receive instructions on the safe way to handle tools.